Lap the lough is an annual cycle event around lough neagh, the largest lake in Ireland and Britain.

 lots to do on the morning so it's an early start – your average speed will determine how early you start.

-Start times will depend on your average speed for the event.
+Your start time depends on what average speed you reckon you'll complete the event in.
 We have 3 broad average speeds to select (see table).
-You also need to factor in the time it will take to get parked, registered and over to the start area - anywhere between 30-60 minutes to be safe.
+Remember to factor in the time it will take to get parked, registered and down into The Square to the start area.

-Extra parking areas are in place this year to help ease congestion (details will follow).
-Allow 20 minutes to get parked and 5-10 minutes to ride over to Peatlands for the registration process.
-If you live within 5-10 miles, ride over, make it a century and miss the all traffic.
+Parking areas will be close to the registration area (details will follow).
+Allow 20 minutes to get parked and a few minutes to ride up to The Hill of the O'Neill for the registration process.
+If you live locally, ride up, make it a century and miss the all traffic.

 If you're new to all this then you'll become more aware of your average as your training and distance progresses.
 Using a GPS app like Strava or a cheap bike computer will give you a more accurate idea.